 Compost, compost, compost

 Compost bins are not only an asset to your garden, but also the environment.
 A study by Science Direct found that household gardens had a significant effect on carbon emissions due to diverting of food waste from landfills.
 Compost bins can take food scraps as well as paper and cardboard.
 They are low on maintenance and easy to set up — not to mention the cost-free, chemical-free bio-fertilizer that you get and saving the environment!

 Prevent water wastage

 Water waste is another massive concern for your eco-friendly garden.
 You must optimally conserve water in your gardening, which can produce some huge benefits.
 Get yourself a rainwater collection tank.
-Rain water is fine to drink and it is also great for gardening.
-Conserving your grey water (from the bathroom or your laundry) and use that to water your garden in summer, which is another neat way of reducing water waste.
+Rainwater is fine to drink and it is also great for gardening.
+Conserving your grey water (from the bathroom or your laundry) and using it to water your garden in summer, is another great way of reducing water waste.
 Permeable soils can help with water run-off as they are more absorbent.
-Controlling water runoff from your garden saves water and lessens the chances of nasty germs getting into drain systems and waterways!
+Controlling water runoff from your garden saves water and lessens the chances of nasty germs getting into drainage systems and waterways!

 A few more tips for eco-friendly garden

 Here are a few more tips for keeping an eco-friendly garden and reducing emissions from: